-Genesis Society prepared an Archaeological Survey Report (ASR) and Historic Properties Survey Report (HPSR) in July 2020 for the proposed project (Appendix C).
-In support of the ASR, Genesis Society staff conducted an archival record search, consultations and an archaeological field survey in order to identify the cultural resources occurring, or potentially occurring, in the project area.
+Genesis Society prepared a Cultural Resources Inventory Survey (CRIS) and Historic Properties Survey Report (HPSR) in March 2021 for the proposed Project (Appendix C).
+In support of the CRIS, Genesis Society staff conducted an archival record search, consultations, and an archaeological field survey in order to identify the cultural resources occurring, or potentially occurring, in the Project area.
 The record search included a review of the data housed at the Northeast Information Center (NEIC) at CSU, Chico and a Sacred Lands search with the Native American Heritage Commission (NAHC).
 The consultation involved potentially interested local Native American groups, as identified by the NAHC.
-As identified in the ASR, the record search, consultations and field survey produced the following results:
+As identified in the CRIS, the record search, consultations and field survey produced the following results:

 Record Search: Prior to conducting the pedestrian field survey, the official Butte County archaeological records maintained by the Northeast Information Center were examined for any existing recorded prehistoric or historic sites (I.C.
-File # D20-124, dated 07/20/2020).
-The records search area was established at 1/4-mile radius of the project site.
-According to the records maintained by the NEIC, the extreme northwestern portion of the APE has been subjected to previous investigation by a qualified professional archaeologist.
-Minor et al. (1987) conducted an intensive cultural resources survey along West 9th Street as part of the US Sprint Fiber Optic Cable Project (NEIC #000827).
-Five (5) additional investigations have been documented within the 1/4-mile radius search area.
+File # D21-22, dated 02/15/2021).
+The records search area was established at 1/4-mile radius of the Project site.